minprog/hangman/classic/hangman.md

 ## Submitting

-To submit this assignment, you need to submit all of your source files.
+To submit this assignment, submit your UML diagrams in a PDF called analysis.pdf, together with your code.